JEREMY HOARE PHOTOGRAPHY

 TELEVISION LIGHTING

 Whilst my initial ambition in television was to operate a camera, which I achieved at 19 years old, my long term goal was always to be responsible for the creation of the entire picture.
-So when the opportunity eventually occurred I moved from being a Television Cameraman at ATV Elstree to being a Lighting Director at Central Television in Nottingham, lighting programmes for network and local transmission and after several years there decided to go freelance.
+So when the opportunity eventually occurred I moved from being a Television Cameraman at ATV Elstree to being a Lighting Director at Central Television in Nottingham, lighting programmes for the ITV network, local transmission and US Networks.
+Then after several years I decided the time had come to go freelance.

 In recent years I created a marketing initiative for Rosco lighting gels.
 ‘Lighting the Masters’ gave lighting designers an inspirational palette of colours linked to some of the world’s greatest artists such as Van Gogh, Manet, Constable, Rembrandt etc.